creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-10-26-protoasnet.md

 ## Data

 The authors used two datasets.
-The first is a private AS dataset for which the AS severity was determined with a standard Dopple echo.
+The first is a private AS dataset for which the AS severity was determined with a standard Doppler echo.
 The dataset contains 5055 PLAX and 4062 PSAX view cines for a total of 2572 studies.

 The second dataset is the TMED-2.
 It contains 599 fully labeled echo studies (17270 images).
 The studies contain

 ## Results

 ![](/collections/images/ProtoASNet/table1.jpg)

 ## Examples